vjbollavarapu/tidygen/docs/SEED_DATA_README.md

 ## 🎉 Ready to Demo!

-Once seeded, your iNEAT ERP system will have:
+Once seeded, your TidyGen ERP system will have:
 - ✅ Realistic business data across all modules
 - ✅ Multiple user accounts for different roles
 - ✅ Sample transactions and relationships